ErikLundJensen/thdctrl/README.md

     thdctrl init 123456
     ```

-2. Wait for "waiting for bootstrap" and then bootstrap Talos:
+2. Wait for the API server to be ready, then apply the configuration:

     ```sh
+    . ./init-env-sh
+    ./generate-config.sh
+    ```

+3. Wait for "waiting for bootstrap" and then bootstrap Talos:

+    ```sh
     talosctl bootstrap
     ```

-3. Wait for the API server to be ready, then apply the configuration:
+4. Get Kubernetes configuration
     ```sh
-    . ./init-env-sh
-    . ./generate-config.sh
-    talosctl apply
+    talosctl kubeconfig -f ./gen/kubeconfig
+    export KUBECONFIG=$(pwd)/gen/kubeconfig
     ```

-4. Apply the Cilium configuration:
+5. Apply the Cilium configuration:

     ```sh
     ./gen-cilium.sh
     kubectl apply -f gen/cilium.yaml
     ```

-5. Reboot the servers:
+6. Reboot the servers:

     ```sh
     talosctl reboot
     ```

-6. Wait for the nodes to be ready and open the Talos dashboard:
+7. Wait for the nodes to be ready and open the Talos dashboard:

     ```sh
     talosctl dashboard
     ```

-7. Watch the pods get healthy:
+8. Watch the pods get healthy:

     ```sh
     kubectl get pods -A